rubenwardy/minetest_modding_book/_en/map/objects.md

 Players and Entities are both types of Objects.
 An Object is something that can move independently of the node grid and has properties such as velocity and scale.
-An Object is not an item, and they have their own separate registration system.
+Objects aren't items, and they have their own separate registration system.

 There are a few differences between Players and Entities.
 The biggest one is that Players are player-controlled, whereas Entities are mod-controlled.